 Again, you’re best off looking for a percentage of collected rents.
 This motivates your property manager to fill vacancies because they don’t get paid if you don’t have a tenant.
 It also motivates them to fight for higher rent amounts because this helps their bottom line too.
 Flat rate companies will get the same pay no matter what, so why would they be motivated to get you a higher rent?

-8) Are their fees when the property has no tenants?
+8) Are there fees when the property has no tenants?